MarginaliaSearch/MarginaliaSearch/doc/crawling.md

 ## WARNING
 Please don't run the crawler unless you intend to actually operate a public facing search engine!
-Use crawl sets from downloads.marginalia.nu instead.
+For testing, use crawl sets from downloads.marginalia.nu instead.

 See the documentation in run/ for more information.